Grammys 2018 performers and presenters

 James Corden of "The Late Late Show" will host the awards show, which will start at 7:30 p.m.
 ET on Jan.
 28 on CBS.

-If you’re watching the program, you might see performers take home awards as well: Childish Gambino, Lady Gaga, Little Big Town, Pink and Platt are all nominated this year.
+If you’re watching the program, you might see performers take home awards as well: many of them are nominated, including Mars.
+The “24K Magic” singer has the most nods among the Grammys performers, and is up for six awards.

 TOP GRAMMY WINNERS OF ALL TIME